 Early intervention as a policy strategy for ameliorating the effects of poverty on human development has its roots in a range of disciplines.
 It emerged as an important body of research and intervention in the 1960s, especially in the United States.
 During this time developmental psychology drew especially on the work of Jean Piaget and psychodynamic models.
 More contemporary research has tended to use biological models and notions such as 'hard wiring' of the brain when discussing the intensity, rapidity and significance of brain development in the early years (McCain and Mustard, 1999; Shonkoff and Phillips, 2000).
 Both emphasise the long-term effects of early experience and the importance of intervening early when development is rapid.
-Negative experiences in the early years can create difficulties in later years, while positive experiences.
+Negative experiences in the early years can create difficulties in later years, while positive experiences create resilience and other protective factors against future negative experiences.